mantidproject/mantid/docs/source/release/v6.8.0/mantidworkbench.rst

 ############
 - Entering an invalid value into either colour bar limit text box will cause the outline to change to red.
 - Integer ticks/grid lines are now used if possible for hkl-axes.
-- Autoscaling types are now added to slice viewer to help quickly rescale color limits based on statistical variation in the data
+- Autoscaling types are now added to slice viewer to help quickly rescale color limits based on statistical variation in the data.

   1. Min/Max (minimum, maximum as before)
   2. 3-Sigma (mean ± 3 x standard deviation)